Integralist/integralist.co.uk/content/pages/resume.md

 I designed and implemented SSO authentication (OAuth PKCE) for the Fastly CLI, built interactive tooling to generate OpenAPI schemas so developers couldn't accidentally break our code-generated API clients, and shipped auto-generated Go and Rust API clients from those same schemas.
 I also created training modules, best-practice guides, and Stack Overflow support to ensure customers could confidently adopt these tools.

+Recently, I unblocked and delivered a cross-repository initiative, shipping a new domain management API family across our Go SDK, CLI, and Terraform provider simultaneously.
+I replaced a legacy internal administration CLI with a modern Go tool and built an internal web UI for our certificate platform, eliminating support-page timeouts through hierarchical caching and query optimizations.

 At BuzzFeed I built a Go CLI tool that automated CDN (VCL) deployments, transforming what had been a risky, specialist-only process into something any engineer could do safely.
 I also built tooling to automate API documentation generation via GitHub hooks, keeping docs permanently in sync with code.

 ### ⚙️ Platform & Systems Engineering

-At Fastly I led the engineering effort for "Ascerta", a TLS certificate issuance and renewal service built on an asynchronous messaging pipeline (NSQ).
-I integrated multiple certificate authorities, implemented secrets synchronisation between 1Password and HashiCorp Vault, and designed multi-region redundancy strategies.
-I also led "Blue Ribbon", a major path-based routing project, authoring the core API design and driving the technical implementation.
+At Fastly, I designed and built a TLS certificate issuance and renewal service from an empty repository to production.
+I authored the discovery and design documents, led formal review, implemented the ACME protocol (RFC 8555) over an asynchronous message pipeline (NSQ), unified multiple certificate authorities under a single API, and designed retry, dead-letter, and multi-region redundancy behaviors.
+Load testing surfaced critical concurrency and DNS resolution bottlenecks prior to launch.
+I also implemented secret synchronization between 1Password and HashiCorp Vault, reconciling undocumented secrets against security records.

+I then designed and shipped a multi-region control-plane API for edge routing configuration, owning all readiness gates for general availability (security review, SLIs/SLOs, disaster recovery, data retention, runbooks, and load testing).
+I diagnosed a critical read-after-write replication bug, introduced a dedicated authorization layer, and architected an out-of-band index rebalancing scheme to eliminate write amplification during large customer configuration reorders.

+To eliminate duplicated infrastructure across teams, I built a shared Go platform library (covering logging, tracing, HTTP clients, database metrics, health probes, and debug endpoints) and migrated four production services onto it with clear release and versioning policies.
+I also led cross-team infrastructure migrations, including a Kubernetes ingress controller replacement across three production services, a multi-repository container registry migration, CI migration off Jenkins, and standardized health probes across all Go services.

 When I joined the Domain Services team as the sole engineer, I took over [Domainr](https://domainr.com/), built out CI/CD pipelines with Terraform Cloud and GitHub Actions, implemented CUE-based config validation to prevent bad deploys, and automated domain registry operator logins.
+I've since handled a steady run of top-level-domain and registrar migrations, and pushed protocol-level fixes upstream into the public zone and registry-protocol libraries the domain industry depends on.

 At BuzzFeed I designed and built a global rate-limiting service providing DoS protection at the edge, architected the migration of HTTP routing from our CDN to an internal "perimeter" service (enabling a multi-CDN strategy), and led the development of a critical routing service that democratised routing changes via simple config files, removing a major bottleneck.
 I co-designed a modern authentication system using AWS Cognito (including the Go reverse proxy, JWT validation decorator, and password hashing library that underpinned it), and replaced NGINX+ with the open-source equivalent during a HackWeek, saving $60k per year in licensing.
 I also led the decomposition of a 10-year-old Perl monolith into Python and Go microservices.